vitorgalvao/tiny-scripts/README.md

 ### pingpong
 Stitch a video with its reversed version, for continuous loops

-### pkg-extract
-Extract pkg files in a logical hierarchy

 ### podbook
 Generate a podcast RSS feed for audiobooks